Royal necropolis of Byblos: Tombs III and IV

-The shafts of Tombs III and IV are located west of Tombs I and II, adjacent to the northern wall of the Roman baths.
+The shafts of Tombs III and IV are west of Tombs I and II, adjacent to the northern wall of the Roman baths.
 The shaft opening of Tomb III measures 2.5 × 3.3 m; it was covered by a heavy layer of cement covering a masonry course sealed with ash, and vertically pierced close to its south-west angle by a square 30 cm conduit reminiscent in function to that of Egyptian mastabas' serdabs.
 Another similarly sized and shaped conduit traversed the deeper layer of shaft filling, but this one flanked the northwest angle of the shaft, and only ran to a depth of 2 m.
 The two conduits did not connect.
 A niche was carved in the north wall close to the bottom of the shaft.

 Tomb III's burial chamber extends from the southern wall of the shaft, it was closed off by an uncemented single course wall.
 It is of fine construction with a paved floor and walls carved straight up to the ceiling.
-Tomb III did not contain a stone sarcophagus, a number of funerary goods were found lying in a 70 cm layer of clay.
+Tomb III did not contain a stone sarcophagus; funerary goods were found lying in a 70 cm layer of clay.

-Tomb IV is located to the east of Tomb III; at 5.75 m it is the shallowest of all the necropolis tombs.
+Tomb IV is to the east of Tomb III; at 5.75 m it is the shallowest of all the necropolis tombs.
 The shaft measures 3.05 × 3.95 m; its southern wall was covered by a 1 m thick masonry wall and the burial chamber seemed undisturbed, but the excavators found that the limestone sarcophagus was opened and emptied.
 A vertical conduit, similar to the one found in Tomb III was found in Tomb IV.
 These conduits appear to have been a distinguishing element of the Byblos funerary cult.
 The sarcophagus of Tomb IV lay at the center of the burial chamber facing the entryway, similar to all the other sarcophagi found in the surveyed tombs of the necropolis.
 The builders placed two stones at the base of the sarcophagus to support and level it on the sloping floor.

 Tomb V (King Ahiram's Tomb)

 The semicircular shape of Tomb V, known as King Ahiram's tomb, is unique within the necropolis.
-It was found half-filled with mud, with three tombs inside; a large plain one close to the wall, the finely-carved Ahiram sarcophagus at the center, and a smaller plain sarcophagus.
+It was found half-filled with mud, with three tombs inside; a large plain one close to the wall, the finely carved Ahiram sarcophagus at the center, and a smaller plain sarcophagus.
 It was also the only tomb to have an inscription within its shaft.
 This Phoenician inscription, dubbed the Byblos Necropolis graffito, is found at a depth of 3 m on the south wall of the shaft; it warns looters from entering the grave.
 French epigrapher René Dussaud interpreted the inscription as "Avis, voici ta perte (est) ci-dessous" [Beware, here is your loss (is) below].